MegiasHack/PS4-HOST/README.md

-# ps4emulator
+# PS4 HOST
-emulator for ps4
+Hosting for ps4